VedantKumawat20/BI_P4_AMAZON/README.md

 ---

-# Dashboard 1: Sales and Profit Performance
+## Dashboard 1: Sales and Profit Performance

-### Purpose

-Monitor overall business health and time-based performance.

 ### What It Shows